openedx/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

        deliver content to learners.
 In Studio, course teams can rename default pages and add pages.
 In the LMS, learners select {name of page} and work with the content on that page.
-   * - Partner Manager
+   * - partner manager
-     - Use to refer to partners' main edX contact, not Program Manager.
+     - Use to refer to partners' main edX contact, not program manager.
+       Do not capitalize either word.
    * - plug-in
      - Use instead of plugin.
    * - privilege